vrnvu/vrnvu.github.io/content/blog/2023-12-04-the-way-of-a-true-leader.md

 # The way of a true leader

-A reflectoin on Ursula K. Le Guin.
+A reflection on Ursula K. Le Guin.

 ## Acting simpliy